 Every feature that makes Google Photos useful — the ones that feel almost magical — are replicated on your home server.
 The difference is where the computation happens.
 On Google's infrastructure, it happens on their servers with your data.
 On your Unchained Home device, it happens in your home with no data ever leaving your network.

-Getting off these platforms doesn't have to be a technical project.
-We handle the entire migration — pulling your library, loading it onto your home server, and shipping it ready to plug in.
-You cancel the subscription when you're ready.
+You don't have to cancel anything or change how you use your phone.
+We handle the entire migration — pulling your library, loading it onto your own home server, and shipping it ready to plug in.
+Keep using Google Photos or iCloud if you want.
+Just stop having no alternative if something goes wrong.

 See How It Works →